etro-js/etro/CONTRIBUTING.md

 ### Events

+> Events were deprecated in v0.10.0 in favor of async methods with callbacks.

 Events emitted by Etro objects use a [pub/sub system](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
 To emit an event, use `event.publish(target, type, event)`.
 For instance,

 ```js